 Student information is protected by FERPA and medical information is protected by HIPAA.
 However, during a public health emergency, information may be shared with public health agencies on a need-to-know basis only.

 Students in quarantine and isolation are required to remain in their assigned temporary spaces except to access medical care or COVID-19 testing.
+Students who are in quarantine housing may also leave their temporary space between the hours of 7:30pm-6:00amto pick up a delivery brought to the building.
 Students should remain in their rooms and follow all health and safety procedures.

 Parent, Family & Caregiver General Questions and Overview